embeddedkafka/embedded-kafka-schema-registry/README.md

 }
 ```

-* In-memory Zookeeper, Kafka, and Schema Registry will be instantiated respectively on port 6000, 6001, and 6002 and automatically shutdown at the end of the test.
+* Kafka Broker, Kafka Controller and Schema Registry will be instantiated respectively on port 6001, 6002, and 6003 and automatically shutdown at the end of the test.

 ## embedded-kafka-schema-registry-streams